 CBRE Group, Inc.

-Debbie Buckland is executive vice president and commercial banking manager for SunTrust in Northeast Florida.
-Ms. Buckland and her family moved to Jacksonville in the late nineties, when she joined the SunTrust Commercial Banking Group in North Florida.
-Debbie is immediate past chair for the Jacksonville Women’s Business Center, and is a member of the Board of Governors of JAX Chamber.
+Debbie Buckland is Executive Vice President and Commercial Banking Manager for SunTrust in Northeast Florida, and Jacksonville City President.
+Ms. Buckland and her family moved to Jacksonville in the late '90s, when she joined the SunTrust Commercial Banking Group in North Florida.
+Debbie serves on the Foundation Board for River Garden, is past chair for the Jacksonville Women’s Business Center, and a Trustee of JAX Chamber.
 She is a past board chair of the American Cancer Society Duval Board and served on the Florida Division Board.
 She is a member of Wolfson Children’s Hospital Women’s Board, Jacksonville Women’s Network and the Women’s Giving Alliance.
 She was named a 2006 Woman of Influence by the Jacksonville Business Journal, is a 2009 Graduate of Leadership Jacksonville and in 2011 was named by the Mayor’s Commission on the Status of Women as one of Jacksonville’s Women Making a Difference.
-She is a 1979 graduate of Emory & Henry College in Emory, Virginia with a B.A. in Business & Economics and Philosophy.
-IMMEDIATE PAST-CHAIR
+She is a 1979 graduate of Emory & Henry College in Emory, Virginia, with a B.A. in Business & Economics and Philosophy.

 MICHAEL A. JENNINGS